DorothyTamYiLing/sql-data-warehouse-BI-analytics-project/README.md

 Using filtering function in PowerBI, below visualisations are based on data ranges from 2011 to 2013 (i.e. years with complete 12 months records).
 <img width="1392" height="699" alt="Screenshot 2026-01-03 204054" src="https://github.com/user-attachments/assets/5c3d11e9-cedf-4b52-a7bc-a4765e639b09" />
+Figure 5: Change of sum of quantity sold, count of distinct customer and sum of sales amount (secondary y-axis) over time, sliced by product category.
+These metrics had increased dramatically from the beginning of 2013 onwards.
+Using product category slicing, sales categories related to Accessories and Clothing only became significant from the beginning of 2013 onwards.

 ## Requirements
 - SQL Server Express : lightweight server for hosting SQL databases